Rochdale child sex abuse ring: Hindu and Sikh objections

 Hindu and Sikh groups have objected to media use of the "Asian" description saying that the culprits were "almost always of Pakistani origin" and "Muslim".
 They contend that clouding the issue by calling them "Asians" is unfair towards other groups and detrimental to a frank discussion.

 Taxi controversy

 Two of the convicted gang members worked at Eagle Taxis, which was taken over by Car 2000 after the scandal.
 The company's owner said that due to requests, clients could choose to have a white driver but this was reversed after 50 Asian drivers protested.

 Moral panic

 One study suggested that the British media's portrayal of South Asian men as perpetrators of sexual violence against white victims is an example of a moral panic.
-In particular they pointed out that the inquiry by the Office of the Children's Commissioner found that, while a majority of victims were white and a majority of perpetrators were men of South Asian descent, there were many cases where "perpetrators and their victims were ethnically diverse."
+In particular the study pointed out that the inquiry by the Office of the Children's Commissioner found that, while all of the victims in the Rochdale case were white, and eight out of nine of the perpetrators were men of South Asian descent, there were many other sexual violence cases in Britain where "perpetrators and their victims were ethnically diverse."